ografael/multiple-payment-methods/README.md

 The type_spec.rb test file checks the system's payment methods.

-Update the type_spec.rb test with the new pix payment method:
+Update the type_spec.rb test with the new payment method:

 ```
 spec/services/payments/type_spec.rb